dmuvaa/PataDoc/README.md

 ### Database

-The PataDoc website uses an PostgreSQL database managed by Flask SQLAlchemy.
+The PataDoc website uses a PostgreSQL database managed by Flask SQLAlchemy.
 The database versions are in the migrations folder.

-## Contributing
+## Contributions

 Contributions to the PataDoc website are welcome!
 If you would like to contribute, please follow these steps: